Shrimad Rajchandra Hospital: Facilities and current operations

 The main campus of Shrimad Rajchandra Hospital is located at Mohangad, in the city of Dharampur.
 The hospital's neonatal intensive care unit (NICU) handles over 500 cases annually.
 As of Aug 2022, the hospital had a total staff of 320 persons, including clinical and non-clinical staff members.

 The hospital functions as a charitable hospital and offers all of its services at highly subsidised or free rates.
 Under the hospital's policy, all patients who are unable to afford treatments or who are uninsured, are provided with medical care free of charge.

+The main campus of Shrimad Rajchandra Hospital is located at Mohangad, in the city of Dharampur.
+The hospital's neonatal intensive care unit (NICU) handles over 500 cases annually.
+As of Aug 2022, the hospital had a total staff of 320 persons, including clinical and non-clinical staff members.

+The hospital functions as a charitable hospital and offers all of its services at highly subsidised or free rates.
+Under the hospital's policy, all patients who are unable to afford treatments or who are uninsured, are provided with medical care free of charge.

 SRH offers a wide range of services through its departments of obstetrics and gynaecology, paediatrics and neonatology, urology, pathology, dermatology, prosthetics and orthotics, physiotherapy, and dentistry.
 The hospital also has two general operating theatres and a 24-hour emergency operating theatre.
 From the period of July 2004 to March 2015, over 5,300 recorded surgeries have been completed at Shrimad Rajchandra Hospital.

 The hospital also offers services such as a 24-hour emergency service and emergency operating theatre, a 24-hour cardiac ambulance service, a blood storage unit, and a fully equipped medical store.

 Some of the hospital's other services include: